 The Washington Cattlemen's and CattleWomen's Associations, County Cattlemen's Associations, the Washington Cattle Feeders Association, and Agri Beef Co. have teamed up to help the Beef Counts program make a big impact, one nutritious beef serving at a time.
 Local farmers and ranchers work together to raise funds and donate cash and cattle to match or exceed Agri Beef's $50,000 annual donation.
 The donated beef is processed and shipped from the Washington Beef packing plant in Toppenish, WA and distributed to people in need across Washington through our partnership with Second Harvest and Food Lifeline.

 All of the work, donations, and collaboration has paid off.
-Since 2010, the Beef Counts program has provided over 1 million servings of beef to local families and seniors who desperately need the nutrients and protein found in beef.
+Since 2010, the Beef Counts program has provided more than 2.5 million servings of beef to local families and seniors who desperately need the nutrients and protein found in beef.
 The work continues.